ComposableAnalytics/Docs/docs/QueryViews/Inputs.md

 **Filter only Settings**

 - **Multi-Choice**: Allow selection of multiple values in a choice query.
 - **Search Type**:
     - **Single Column Search**: Creates a filter to compare the input value to a column value of the query.
-It goes in the where clause in the format of `AND <Column> <operator> <UserInput`
+It goes in the `WHERE` clause in the format: `AND <Column> <operator> <UserInput>`.
         - **Column**: The column to compare the input value to.
         - **Default Operator** (required): The operator to compare the column and input values, such as `=`, `>`, `LIKE`.
             - DataType must be selected before choosing the Default Operator.
         - **Allow Operator Changes**: If selected, the user in View Mode can also change which operator to use
     - **Custom SQL**: Write SQL that can be part of your query.
 Use double curly brackets in the query to reference the input value (the text inside the curly brackets will be ignored)

 ## Built-In Inputs

-There are some already sepcified inputs that can be used for functionality.
+There are some already specified inputs that can be used for functionality.
 These can be used in paging, ordering, and filtering with values set in the QueryView.
 All of these are literals except `{{ allFilters }}`.

 The built-in Parameters are case-sensitive.